-In addition to the overall opinions on the Postal Service's financial statements and internal control over financial reporting, the Board's IPA firm issued a separate report on its consideration of the Postal Service's internal control and its tests of compliance with certain provisions of laws, regulations, contracts, and other matters.8 The purpose of that report is to describe the scope of testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on internal control over financial reporting or on compliance.9
+8 In addition to the IPA firm's work, these reports encompass work the U.S. Postal Service Office of Inspector General (OIG) performed at HQ and the ASCs.

+purpose of that report is to describe the scope of testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on internal control over financial reporting or on compliance.9